MacawNL/MvvmQuickCross/Readme.md

 MvvmQuickCross aims to leave you in full control; it does not get in the way if you want to do some things differently, and you can simply extend it.

 ## News ##
-**Coming up**: Guidance on using the Android specific features in release 1.5.1 (Android simple data binding)
+**Coming up**: Guidance on using the Android specific features in release 1.5.1 (Android simple data binding).
+Next planned release: 2.0, which will add simple iOS data binding and an iOS example app.

 **October 9, 2013**: Version 1.5.1 is published.
 This release adds navigation code generation, Windows Phone support and more documentation.